bottlepy/bottle/docs/docs_0_7.md

 ### Regular Expressions

-The default placeholder matches everything up to the next slash.
+A normal placeholder matches everything up to the next slash.
 To change that, you can add some regular expression:

     #!Python
     from bottle import route